 Initially an audit was carried out of our previous provision and resourcing for all aspects of PE and sports including swimming and competitive sports, extra-curricular activities and participation and provision for gifted and talented.

-• We have used a large proportion of the funding to enable our children to access high quality opportunities within the local area.
-This includes the cost of transport to cluster competitions, coaching and sports events.
+• We have used a large proportion of the funding to enable our children to access high quality opportunities within the local area, employing a specialist teacher to work alongside our pupils and activities to develop a healthy life style.
+This sometimes includes the cost of transport to cluster competitions, coaching and sports events.

-• We make the most f our location in the Lake District to enable the pupils to take part in activities such as ghyll scrambling, mountain walking and water sports activities.
+• We make the most of our location in the Lake District to enable the pupils to take part in activities such as ghyll scrambling, mountain walking and water sports activities.

 • We treat PE as a core part of our curriculum.
 The time for it is protected and we encourage participation in as many local and county events as possible.